Leviticus 24 on The Menorah & the Blaspheming Son: How the Church Is Aborting Its Young

 Where there is no vision [Heb. chazon; also divine or prophetic revelation], the people perish: but he that keepeth [Heb. shamar meaning “guard, protect, hedge about] the Torah-law, happy is he.
 (Prov 29:18, KJV)

-Without a prophetic vision (i.e., a spiritual sense of direction and purpose), YHVH’s people will inevitably flounder in a morass of spiritual confusion including religiosity, lukewarmness, mediocrity, spiritual stagnation leading to state of declension and even apostasy as has happened to so many other Christians in the past.
-The law of entropy applies to the spiritual realm as well as to the physical realm.
+Without a prophetic vision (i.e., a spiritual sense of direction and purpose), YHVH’s people will inevitably flounder in a morass of spiritual confusion including religiosity, lukewarmness, mediocrity, and spiritual stagnation leading to state of declension and even apostasy as has happened to so many other Christians in the past.
+The law of entropy applies to the spiritual realm as well as to the physical creation.
 Without the outside input of energy to a both a physical and a spiritual system, the status quo deteriorates into disorder and confusion, and eventually grows cold and dark and then and dies.
 In the spiritual realm, the external input of energy is divine and prophetic revelation as energized by the Holy Spirit from whom comes specific instructions or vision that YHVH has for his people at a given time and place in history.
-This divine revelation not only keeps YHVH’s people on track spiritually and heading in the right direction in accordance with the will of YHVH, but it is the fuel that keeps them moving forward personally as well a as a corporate body as they help to advance heaven’s kingdom on earth.
+This divine revelation not only keeps YHVH’s people on track spiritually and heading in the right direction in accordance with the will of the Almighty, but it is the fuel that keeps the saints moving forward personally as well corporately as they help to advance heaven’s kingdom on earth.

 Continue reading